definfo/wl-x11-clipsync/README.md

 # Wayland ↔ X11 Clipboard Sync

-This Python script synchronizes the clipboard between Wayland (via `wl-copy`/`wl-paste`) and X11 (via `xclip`).
+This Haskell script synchronizes the clipboard between Wayland (via `wl-copy`/`wl-paste`) and X11 (via `xclip`).
 It listens for clipboard changes using `clipnotify` and automatically transfers new data from one side to the other, handling text, HTML, images, and file URIs.

 ## Features